michaelnisi/patron/README.md

 #### Parameters

 - `path` The URL path including first slash, for example `"/user"`.
-- `query` An array of URL query items from the [Foundation](https://developer.apple.com/documentation/foundation/urlqueryitem).
+- `query` An array of URL query items from [Foundation](https://developer.apple.com/documentation/foundation/urlqueryitem).
 - `cb` The callback receiving the JSON result as its first parameter, followed by response, and error.
 All callback parameters may be `nil`.

 #### Returns